Equity Release Director

 Use our free online eligibility checker to see if you qualify, or call us to know more.

 Call the SunLife Over 55 Equity Release Service on 0800 633 5566 to book a free appointment.

 Taking out a lifetime mortgage is a big decision, and it isn’t the right option for everyone.
 You should consider all your options carefully.

-Bear in mind that unlocking cash from your home will reduce the value of your estate and could affect your entitlement to state benefits – such as pension credit, savings credit or even council tax benefit.
+Bear in mind that unlocking cash from your home will reduce the value of your estate.
+It could affect your tax position and entitlement to state benefits – such as pension credit, savings credit or even council tax benefit.

 And remember, while you can choose not to make repayments in your lifetime, interest will build up on your equity release mortgage loan over the years.

 If a lifetime mortgage is suitable for you, it could make a big difference to you and your family.
 But before you make any final decisions and take out an equity release mortgage, you should consider possible other ways to raise funds for later life.
 For example:

 - If you’re happy to downsize, you could sell your home and move to a smaller, cheaper property and access the value in your home.
 Don’t forget, there will be stamp duty and other costs to pay.